 Area of support in the uptrend and area of resistance in the uptrend.
 The fundamental idea behind the Fibonacci retracement trading strategy. states that after beginning a new trend direction, the price will retrace before continuing in the trend’s direction.
 Therefore, we use the Fibonacci tool to identify probable support and resistance levels.
 The retracement level predicts the maximum level at which retracement is likely to occur.
 Traders have an excellent opportunity to start new trades in the trend’s direction at these retracement levels.
 The Fibonacci retracement levels are 23.6%, 38.2%, 50%,61.8%, 78.6%, and 100%.

 Next possible support levels are marked if the stock moves up

 Fibonacci Trading Strategy with Confluence

 What is the Area of Confluence?

 Confluence means finding multiple reasons for taking a trade.
 “Area of Confluence” in trading refers to a certain price zone or level when several technical analysis tools and indicators converge and suggest the same possible price movement.
 Confluence zones are considered stronger levels of support or resistance since the interaction of several parameters adds more support to prospective price action.
-Many types of traders take entry at a zone with the same view which creates momentum in your favor.
+Many traders take entry at a zone with the same view, creating momentum in your favor.

 The Fibonacci with confluence factor trading strategy involves combining the use of Fibonacci retracement levels with various other parameters to identify potential trade opportunities.